 One-time purchasers are great but long-term customers are even better.
-Since new customers are more expensive to acquire, have a strategy in place to keep Black Friday shoppers coming back.
-Ensure they’re added to your email list and follow-up with relevant email updates to keep them interested in the long run.
+Since new customers are more expensive to acquire, have a strategy in place to keep Black Friday shoppers in the loop.
+Ensure they’re added to your email list and follow-up with relevant content, products, and updates to keep them interested in the long run.

 Most importantly, continue to test and monitor your Facebook ads.
-Advertising is not a one-size-fits-all tactic.
-It’s essential to keep track of your different audiences and campaigns, see what’s working, then adjust to ensure you’re getting the highest return on investment.
+Advertising is not one-size-fits-all.
+It’s essential to keep track of your different audiences and campaigns, see what’s working, and adjust to ensure you’re getting the highest return on investment.